-Learn about local, Underground Railroad sites on a shuttle tour with J.E.
-Robinson Tours and the Alton Regional CVB on the last Saturday of each month (10 a.m. to noon).
-The two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
+Learn about local Underground Railroad sites on a shuttle tour with J.E.
+Robinson Tours and the Alton Regional CVB.
+These two-hour guided shuttle tours will stop at some of the sites that were part of the Underground Railroad system including the Old Rock House, Rocky Fork Church and more.
 Alton’s riverfront location along the Mighty Mississippi played a vital role in helping slaves make connections to the freedom of the northern states.
 Buried beneath the streets of Alton and Godfrey, remnants of this period in history still exist.
 For more information on the Underground Railroad shuttle tours or to make advance registrations, please contact the Alton Regional Convention & Visitors Bureau at (800) 258-6645.

 Berwyn Cruise Nites in the Depot District

 Head to the Depot District for the 9th Annual Cruise Nites presented by Berwyn Kia, Paisans Pizzeria & Bar, Mike & Sons Auto Services, Cicero Auto Parts, Deece Automotive!
 Cruise Nites take place on Tuesdays from 6-9pm in the Depot District at Windsor & Grove Avenues steps away from the Berwyn Metra Station.
 Enjoy your summe evenings while taking a stroll through a combination of car show and nightlife.

 Head to the Depot District on Tuesday, August 6th for a combination of car show and nightlife.
 Evening begins at 6pm in the Depot District at Windsor & Grove Avenues steps away from the Berwyn Metra Station.